 Bake in oven.
 Preheat the oven to 450°F. You want the bread to cook on a hot surface, so place a baking stone, pizza stone or flipped over iron skillet into the oven.
 Let it warm in the oven for about 20 minutes while the oven preheats.

 - You can easily double this recipe to make an extra loaf and freeze for later.

 - If you don’t have a baking stone, you can turn a cast iron skillet or baking sheet upside down and place in to then to heat up.

 - Use parchment paper to easily slide the dough ball onto the hot skillet in the oven.
 The bread will cook on the parchment paper.

 - The longer you let it rise, the chewier the bread will be.
 You can let it rise on the counter for up to 12-18 hours and up to a week in the refrigerator.
 I prefer to make it the night before I’m baking it.

 - Split the dough in half if you’d prefer to make 2 smaller loaves.
 This recipe makes about a 9-inch loaf.

 - If you don’t have a broiler pan, stick a cup of water in a small oven-safe pan or toss in about 5 ice cubes to help keep steam in the oven.
 This will create the crusty crust.

 - Store in a paper bag so it doesn’t soften.

 What to Serve with Artisan Bread?

 - This bread tastes amazing along side of a warm bowl of chicken noodle or tomato soup.

-- Simply spread butter and jam on top.
+- Simply spread butter, garlic herb butter or jam on top.

 - Dip into a warm cheese dip.